ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 - iOS
 ---

-Today, on the AppStore, you are able to find a rapidly increasing number of apps that will allow their users to watch video content.
-There might come a time when you will have to develop such an app, and functionality like GoogleCast and AirPlay is not only nice to have, but also expected by the end user.
+Today, on the App Store, you are able to find a rapidly increasing number of apps that will allow their users to watch video content.
+There might come a time when you will have to develop such an app, and functionality like Google Cast and AirPlay is not only nice to have, but also expected by the end user.

-In this post we will tackle together the steps required in order to allow your users casting videos to a GoogleCast device
+In this post we will tackle together the steps required in order to allow your users casting videos to a Google Cast device

 ## Let's get started
-In order to be able to solely focus on integrating the GoogleCast SDK to our app, I have created a demo project that you can use in order to follow along.
+In order to be able to solely focus on integrating the Google Cast SDK to our app, I have created a demo project that you can use in order to follow along.

 The project containts:

-- Added GoogleCast SDK via CocoaPods [Setup Instructions](https://developers.google.com/cast/docs/ios_sender_setup#xcode_setup)
+- Added Google Cast SDK via CocoaPods [Setup Instructions](https://developers.google.com/cast/docs/ios_sender_setup#xcode_setup)
 - An AVPlayer that allows users to play video content locally

 Furthermore you will need to register your application to Google Cast SDK Developer Console at: https://cast.google.com/publish/#/signup